Snowy Mountains Scheme: Power stations

 The total installed capacity is 4.073 GW.

 Major dams and reservoirs

-The Scheme's largest dam is Talbingo Dam with an embankment volume of 14 488 000 m3 and a wall height of 161.5 meters.
+The Scheme's largest dam is Talbingo Dam with an embankment volume of 14 488 000 m3 and a wall height of 161.5 metres.
 Khancoban Dam is the longest dam in the scheme with a crest length of 1067 m.
 A variety of dam and spillway types were used in the construction.

 With a capacity of 4798400 ML, Lake Eucumbene is the largest reservoir in the Scheme.
 At the other end of the scale, Deep Creek Reservoir is the smallest reservoir with just 11 ML.

 Tunnels

 Pumping Stations

 The Snowy Mountains Scheme has two pumping stations.
 The 600 MW pump storage facility at Tumut 3 Power Station returns water to Talbingo Reservoir.
-The 1 MW Jindabyne Pumping Station pumps water from Lake Jindabyne through to the Snowy-Geehi Tunnel at Island Bend.
+The 62 MW Jindabyne Pumping Station pumps water from Lake Jindabyne through to the Snowy-Geehi Tunnel at Island Bend.